NannyML/nannyml/docs/how_it_works/chunking_data.rst

     >>> np.mean(obs_level_accuracy), accuracy_score(y_true, y_pred)
     (0.4988, 0.4988)

-Now SE formula can be used to estimate standard deviation and compare it with standard deviation from sampling experiments
+Now the SE formula can be used to estimate the standard deviation and compare it with the standard deviation from the sampling experiments above:
-above:

 .. code-block:: python